jf514/SampleCode/cpp/CppTypingTest/README.md

-# H1 C++ Typing Test
+# Command line C++ Typing Test

-This is a simple application to help memorize the C++ keywords, by having you type the keywords alphabetically for speed.
-Speeds (in WPM) are recorded and ranked.
+This is a simple command line application to facilitate the memorization of the (ever growing) list C++ keywords[^1].
+The intent is to stimulate kinesthetic learning by typing them in for speed.
+Upon running it, you'll be prompted with a key word, which you must type in accurately in order to advance to the next.
+Upon completion of all the keywords (current through C++20) you're presented with your speed measured in WPM, and given the option to save the time to a leaderboard stored locally.

+[^1] Current through C++20.

 To compile:
 ```